5.1.4 Collection of arrears accrued during non-collect period

-A payee who elected not to have Services Australia collect maintenance for them when they applied for a child support assessment, or notified Services Australia of a court order or court registered agreement, can later apply for collection.
+A payee who decided to collect child support privately when they applied for a child support assessment, or notified Services Australia of a court order or court registered agreement, can later apply for collection.
 They can also apply for Services Australia to collect arrears.

 CSRC Act section 18A, 28A